 Skip to main content

-Northern Queensland Primary Health Network (NQPHN) in collaboration with Torres and Cape Hospital Health Service (TCHHS), Cairns and Hinterland Hospital and Health Service (CHHHS), Townsville Hospital Health Service (THHS), and Mackay Hospital and Health Service (MHHS) are collectively working on a Joint Regional Needs Assessment (JRNA) to identify the health needs and service gaps within our region.
+Northern Queensland Primary Health Network (NQPHN) in collaboration with Torres and Cape Hospital Health Service (HHS), Cairns and Hinterland HHS, Townsville HHS, and Mackay HHS are collectively working on a Joint Regional Needs Assessment (JRNA) to identify the health needs and service gaps within our region.

 The JRNA will supersede NQPHN's Health Needs Assessment (HNA).
 Previous HNAs can be found under the Resources section of this page.